ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on using to-do lists as emotional support.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on why finishing one task feels like winning.

 ---